project-chip/matter.js/packages/matter-node.js/README_EXAMPLES.md

 ### Start a Matter Bridge

+> The code for this example is in [src/examples/BridgedDeviceNode.ts](./src/examples/BridgedDeviceNode.ts).

 A Bridge is used to expose multiple devices at once.

 The usage and parameter are comparable to above. but the bridge adds support for multiple types and on/off commands: